caiostringari/picoastal/README.md

 ## 1.1.
 Computer Board

-This project has been developed using a Raspberry Pi Model 3 B. Better results may be achieved using the new Raspberry Pi 4 or a NVIDIA Jetson board.
+This project has been developed using a Raspberry Pi Model 4 B with 4Gb of memory.
+Better results may be achieved using the new Raspberry Pi 4 with 8Gb.

 The components of the system are:
 1. [Raspberry Pi board](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/)